Fellow-Consulting-AG/docapp-docs/docs/de/example/gmail-import.md

 ```

-To extract the documents to DOC² you have to select the **Doc2App Upload Documents** node.
+To extract the documents to Docbits (Doc²) you have to select the **Doc2App Upload Documents** node.
 To connect the node to your account you have to apply the API key.
 The documentation you can find on this page.

 ![](/_images/example/email import/WF_Upload document.png)